 - Regional Transportation Demand Management Study

 Public outreach and input in the individual plans and studies began in 2017.
-Public outreach and input on the comprehensive 2045 Plan has begun.
-Share your input on existing conditions and future needs through November 30, 2019.
+The first round of outreach on the comprehensive 2045 Plan took place from October 21 through November 30, 2019.
 There will be a second round of outreach in the Spring of 2020, which will conclude with the adoption on the Plan, anticipated in May 2020.